 Plants are not only a source of food but also a critical part of the ecosystem that sustains life on earth.
 As celebrated as they are, the cannabis species may be the only exemption and persecuted – mercilessly.
 What do we know about marijuana plants?
 In a nutshell, you could say that without these much-misunderstood species, there would be no fun, no relief, and no hope.
+We have a great article on Understanding Marijuana at a Cellular Level for some extra reading and to help you further understand what exactly a cannabis plant is.

 What Is Marijuana?